Tom De Cock

-Tom De Cock (born 23 September 1983 in Schoten) is a Flemish radio DJ, television host and writer.
+Tom De Cock (born 23 September 1983) is a Flemish radio DJ, television host and writer.
 At the age of 16 he published his first novel "De Openbaring" ("The Revelation").

 Radio

-In 2008 he started as a radio DJ at the public radio station Donna, where he covered the Saturday afternoon slot from 3 to 8 pm.
+In 2008, he started as a radio DJ at the public radio station Donna, where he covered the Saturday afternoon slot from 3 to 8 pm.
 One year later, the station was shut down and replaced by MNM, where De Cock had a late night talkshow called De Cock Late Night, and a weekend programma named "Weekend De Cock".
 Since September 2012 De Cock has his own evening drivetime show "Planeet De Cock" ("Planet De Cock") from 4 to 7 pm on workdays.

 On MNM, Tom De Cock is also the face of a yearly contest for highschools, "De Strafste School".
 With his colleague Peter Van de Veire he co-hosted "Marathonradio" - a project in which both DJs made back-to-back 24h live broadcasts for 17 days in a row, to support students during their final exams - in 2013 and 2014.